1. Gautama Buddha was born in __________.

 Explanation: Vajrayana Buddhism, with tantra and rituals, spread from Bengal and Kashmir to Tibet.

-87. The Dalai Lama tradition is associated with:
+87. The Dalai Lama tradition is associated with__________.

 A) Hinayana